wimblerobotics/Robotics_Book/book/chapters/brief_intro_to_bt.md

 ## A Simple Example of Node Tick and Response

-In the following example we have two kinds of nodes:
+In the following example we have two kinds of BT nodes:

-* `Sequence` is a control node that will tick its children in order.
+* `Sequence` is a Control node that will tick its children in order.
   Its a node type provided by the BT library and is frequently used when there are a series of actions that must be performed in order.
   Think of a possible hypothetical sequence needed for the robot to fetch you a beer from the refrigerator as:
   * Go to the refrigerator.